manavnursmooloo23-maker/manavnursmooloo23-maker/README.md

 Highlights:

-Built a complete Project Management Plan (PMP) covering scope, cost, timeline, risks, and stakeholder alignment

-Used real-world environmental and agricultural data to support decision-making and validate the proposed solution

-Designed a solution targeting key sustainability goals such as emissions reduction, water efficiency, or climate resilience

-Structured the proposal to meet NAB green financing criteria, simulating an industry consulting engagement

-Recognised as a top-performing capstone project
+Built a complete Project Management Plan (PMP) covering scope, cost, timeline, risks, and stakeholder alignment, used real-world environmental and agricultural data to support decision-making and validate the proposed solution, designed a solution targeting key sustainability goals such as emissions reduction, water efficiency, or climate resilience, structured the proposal to meet NAB green financing criteria, simulating an industry consulting engagement, recognised as a top-performing capstone project

 👉 Repo · Slides · PMP · Case Study